cseptesting/floatcsep/paper.md

 # Statement of Need

-Despite their achievements, the original CSEP Testing Centers were centralized, rigid, and with data management tightly coupled to local hardware, significantly limiting software reusability, scalability, and broader community engagement [e.g., @savran2022pycsepsrl; @zechar2010collaboratory; @schorlemmer2018collaboratory].
+Despite their achievements, the original CSEP Testing Centers used centralized, rigid software architectures that tightly coupled data management to local hardware, limiting reuse, scalability, and community engagement [e.g., @savran2022pycsepsrl; @zechar2010collaboratory; @schorlemmer2018collaboratory].
-As also noted by @mizrahi2024developing, there is broad consensus in the earthquake forecasting community that transparency and reproducibility are essential in forecast testing.
+As noted by @mizrahi2024developing, there is broad consensus in the earthquake forecasting community that transparency and reproducibility are essential in forecast testing.
 However, due to the complexity of Testing Centers, independent researchers often require advanced technical expertise to access, reproduce, and analyze CSEP experiments.
-To overcome these limitations, the Python package pyCSEP [@savran2022pycsepsrl; @savran2022pycsepjoss; @graham2024new] was developed to provide core forecast evaluation routines, which can be directly integrated into modelers’ workflows.
+To overcome these limitations, the Python package pyCSEP [@savran2022pycsepsrl; @savran2022pycsepjoss; @graham2024new] was developed to provide core forecast evaluation routines that can be directly integrated into modelers’ workflows.

 However, pyCSEP alone lacks key features required to deploy and conduct entire forecasting experiments, such as interfacing with external model source code, automating catalog access, managing data, standardizing workflow execution, and generating summary reports.